axibase/atsd/administration/logging.md

 ### Maximum File Size

 The setting specifies the maximum size of the main log file before the file is rolled over and compressed.
-The archive name contains the date when it was created and an index within that day.
+The archive name contains the creation date and an index within that date.
 The index starts at `0` for the first archive within the daily period.
 Supported size units: `MB` and `GB`.

 ```xml
 <maxFileSize>100MB</maxFileSize>